-Email accounts are provided to all students.
-Email can be accessed through the internet from any location on or off campus.
-Additionally, email accounts include cloud storage to keep files accessible from anywhere on the internet.
+Email accounts are provided to all students and can be accessed through a web browser and most email applications.
+Additionally, all students are provided cloud storage space to easily store and access their important files from anywhere on the Internet.